-I didn’t have much in the way of expectations when I dragged my weary body to the Galapagos Islands this week.
+I didn’t have much in the way of expectations when I dragged my weary body to go Galapagos island hopping this week.
 I’m happy to say being here though has completely changed my outlook on travel, if not my entire outlook on life.

 Everyone Said I Had to Go to the Galapagos

 I planned my trip to the Islands almost a year ago because everyone said you have to go.
 While I don’t normally care to do what everyone says I have to, I had a bunch of air-miles to use and could score a round-trip flight for practically nothing.
 I’m very happy to admit that this ever-present “everyone” was completely right.

 I’ve been spending my days on the oldest island in the archipelago, San Cristobal.
 Basing myself in the main town of Puerto Baquerizo Moreno, I’ve been all over the island exploring and falling in love.
 While the island is mostly full of elderly tourists that seem to explode from the cruise ships that make their way around the main islands, it is also teeming with the most wonderful wildlife.

 The town is overrun by playful sea lions; seriously, they’re everywhere.
 I was sitting on a bench watching the sunset one evening when one just hopped up alongside me and took my croissant.
 We’ve been warned by the hotel staff that while they’re adorable and absolutely ridiculous looking, they can be quite a bit aggressive, so I chalked up that loss and left him to his French dinner.